dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 grid_stat_PREFIX_HHMMSSL_YYYYMMDD_HHMMSSV_TYPE.txt where TYPE is one of fho, ctc, cts, mctc, mcts, cnt, sl1l2, vl1l2, vcnt, pct, pstd, pjc, prc, eclv, nbrctc, nbrcts, nbrcnt, dmap, or grad to indicate the line type it contains.

 The format of the STAT and ASCII output of the Grid-Stat tool are the same as the format of the STAT and ASCII output of the Point-Stat tool with the exception of the five additional line types.
-Please refer to the tables in Section [subsec:point_stat-output] for a description of the common output STAT and optional ASCII file line types.
+Please refer to the tables in Section :ref:`7.3.3 point_stat output<point_stat-output>` for a description of the common output STAT and optional ASCII file line types.
 The formats of the five additional line types for grid_stat are explained in the following tables.

-Table 1 Header information for each file grid-stat outputs.

-.. list-table:: Header information for each file grid-stat outputs.
+.. list-table:: Table 8.1 Header information for each file grid-stat outputs
   :widths: auto
   :header-rows: 2